 - TUI Group - Provides an aircraft engineering apprenticeship.

 - Unilever - Taking two to five years to complete depending on the programme, apprenticeships are available in supply chain and engineering.

 This is by no means an exhaustive list.
 British Gas, E.ON, Ford, the Ministry of Defence (MoD), Network Rail, Royal Mail and the Armed Forces also offer engineering apprenticeships.
 If you have a particular interest in the nuclear industry, see nuclear engineering courses to learn more about available apprenticeships in this area.

-Engineers are essential in almost all sectors, so make sure that you don't miss out on opportunities by researching the companies you're interested in to see if they offer any relevant schemes.
+Engineers are essential in almost all sectors, so make sure that you don't miss out on opportunities in less obvious industries by researching the companies you're interested in to see if they offer any relevant schemes.

 Who are they aimed at?